openstack/keystone-specs/api/v3/identity-api-v3.rst

 *New in version 3.5*

-This request has a cascade effect: enables or disables a whole subtree in the project hierarchy.
-Once the target project is enabled or disabled, all projects below it in the hierarchy are **effectively** enabled or disabled.
+This request has a cascade effect: enables or disables the project itself and its whole subtree.

 Request: